Carlos Menditeguy

 Carlos Alberto Menditéguy (10 August 1914 – 27 April 1973) was a racing driver and polo player from Buenos Aires, Argentina.
 He entered 11 Formula One World Championship Grands Prix, achieving one podium, and scoring a total of nine championship points.
+He led the 1956 Argentine Grand Prix for 38 laps until his driveshaft gave out.

-In polo he reached the highest possible handicap of 10.
+In polo, Menditéguy reached the highest possible handicap of 10.
 He was an all round sportsman and became a scratch golf player in under two years as the result of a bet with some friends.

-Menditeguy died on April 27, 1973, and was buried in La Recoleta Cemetery in Buenos Aires.
+Menditéguy died on April 27, 1973, and was buried in La Recoleta Cemetery in Buenos Aires.